|Median Rhomboid Glossitis

 Some lesions will disappear entirely with anti-fungal therapy.

-deficiencies, lichen planus and traumatic ulcerations would be considerations.
+geographic tongue, nutritional deficiencies, lichen planus and traumatic ulcerations would be considerations.
+With

 Useful Websites & Articles: